BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

 `ConfiguratorType` defines 3 methods responsible for cells registration and configuration.

-Let's define an extension that dequeues and configures a cell from a table view.
+By means of associated types a table view cell is connected to a model which allows to avoid type casting.
+Let's implement an extension that demonstrates the idea.

 {% highlight swift linenos %}